MalifaciousGames/Mali-s-Macros/listen-macro/README.md

 This macro is a container which acts as an event listener for its contents.
 By default, it listens for `change` events but the event type(s) can be supplied as a space or comma-separated list.

-### Utility bundle ###

-This macro comes with a minified copy of the utility bundle, if you already have one in your story JS, you can freely delete this one!

 ### Syntax ###

 This macro supports HTML arguments ([Read more.](../htmlarguments.md)).